Stemmer and Lehigh host Drexel - WTOP News

 Philadelphia; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Lehigh plays Drexel after Ella Stemmer scored 21 points in Lehigh’s 77-59 win over the Valparaiso Beacons.
+BOTTOM LINE: Lehigh takes on Drexel after Ella Stemmer scored 21 points in Lehigh’s 77-59 win over the Valparaiso Beacons.

 The Dragons have gone 2-1 in home games.
-Drexel ranks third in the CAA at limiting opponent scoring, giving up 57.6 points while holding opponents to 38.9% shooting.
+Drexel is third in the CAA in team defense, giving up 57.6 points while holding opponents to 38.9% shooting.

-The Mountain Hawks have gone 2-2 away from home.
-Lehigh ranks fourth in the Patriot shooting 34.9% from 3-point range.
+The Mountain Hawks are 2-2 on the road.
+Lehigh leads the Patriot scoring 12.6 fast break points per game.

-Drexel’s average of 6.2 made 3-pointers per game this season is only 0.8 more made shots on average than the 5.4 per game Lehigh gives up.
+Drexel is shooting 37.7% from the field this season, 2.3 percentage points lower than the 40.0% Lehigh allows to opponents.
 Lehigh has shot at a 45.3% clip from the field this season, 6.4 percentage points above the 38.9% shooting opponents of Drexel have averaged.

 TOP PERFORMERS: Amaris Baker is shooting 39.0% and averaging 17.4 points for the Dragons.